 - Stretching & Knotting: Stretch the seitan dough until you can carefully knot it.
 Repeatedly stretch and knot it about 5-6 times - this step will help to create a chicken-like shredded texture in the dough, however, the knotting takes some practice, so if you're struggling, simply omit this step.

 - Pan-searing: Carefully portion the seitan into 2-3 cutlets and heat roughly 2 tbsp of oil over medium/high heat.
 Pan-fry your seitan cutlets for 2-3 minutes on each side, or until a light golden crust forms, then remove the seitan from the frying pan.

-- BBQ’ing: Heat your BBQ to its full heat and combine all ingredients for the sauce in a little bowl in the meantime.
+- BBQ'ing: Heat your BBQ to its full heat and combine all ingredients for the sauce in a little bowl in the meantime.
 Brush your seitan with the sauce on both sides and place it onto the hot BBQ grid.
-Grill it on both sides for 4-5 minutes or until golden, then remove it from the grill and serve it alongside delicious salads and your favourite vegan BBQ goodies.
+Grill it on both sides for 4-5 minutes or until golden, then remove it from the grill and serve it alongside delicious salads and your favorite vegan BBQ goodies.

 For this recipe to work out, it's vital that you use high-protein, fine wheat flour.
 I recommend aiming for a minimum of 12% protein in your flour and I personally use a strong white bread flour by a brand called 'Allisons'.